chrisjwaddell/console-log-plus/README.md

-#Console Log Plus
+# Console Log Plus
 Console log Plus adds color and size formatting to a browser console.log message.
-It also automatically adds function name and function arguments to the
-// start of the message to make it easier to debug.
+It also automatically adds function name and function arguments to the start of the message to make it easier to debug.
 (This only works for non-strict mode.)

 ## How to use it
 In your HTML file.
-Put at the top of the script tags ``
+Put at the top of the script tags: \
-<script src="./log.js"> </script>

 ``
+<script src="../log.js"> </script>
+``

-The console.log message is this format:
+The console.log message is this format: \
 ``
 console.log('%c' + log.fnName(...arguments) + ' -  message', log.logType('info'))
 ``